akhansari/EsBankAccount/README.md

 It enables you to write backend (taking advantage of .Net ecosystem) as well as frontend (transpiled to JS or compiled to Wasm) applications.

 ### Functional Event Sourcing
-Fully embrace immutability and expressions besides ES benefits.
+Fully embrace immutability and expressions, in addition to other more traditional ES perks.

 ### Onion Architecture
 Leads to more maintainable applications since it emphasizes separation of concerns throughout the system.\